 Website Manager’s Notes

-1. Jenny Mosley runs successful and transformative positive behaviour for learning, circle time and social skills, and lunchtimes and playtimes training
+1. Jenny Mosley runs successful and transformative positive behaviour for learning, circle time and social skills, early years and lunchtimes and playtimes training

 2. Many schools and Early Years settings book Jenny Mosley for a training day, conference or a Working In School Day.
 Without shutting the school, Jenny holds staff meetings, observable circle times with pupils, works in the dining hall and playgrounds and feeds back everything to staff via meetings.
 For enquiries about Working in School Days, please phone 01225 767157 or email firstname.lastname@example.org.
 (Many schools follow a WISD day with an INSET day so that they can fully work through the ideas with Jenny.)
 Read more about Jenny Mosley’s Mental Health and Wellbeing Training.